ReneOlsthoorn/Ground/README.md

 This is the compiler for the programming language Ground for Windows.
 It allows mixing highlevel programming constructs with x86-64 assembly.
 As a programmer, you need to stay in contact with assembly so you can develop fast code.
 In Ground, assembly can be added anywhere.
-Mixing Ground and Assembly is possible by using the generated symbolic constants.
 Ground has constructs like classes (supporting instance variables and methods), functions, groups of functions, compact for-loops, statements like "while" and "if", arrays and datatypes like "string" and "float", etc...
-See file Examples\unittests.g on how to use the language.
+See file ```<GroundProjectFolder>\Examples\unittests.g``` on how to use the language.
+Mixing Ground and assembly is possible by using the generated symbolic constants.
 The compiler itself is created in C# and generates x86-64 assembly which is assembled with the freely available FASM for Windows.
 The generated code is poured into an assembly template which can be chosen.
 This will result in small .EXE